textpattern/textpattern.github.io/brand/user-docs-guide.md

 See intuitive feature in software.
 {:.example}

-It’s safe to assume that anyone reading that particular line will have installed the software, and thus can refer to it.
+It is safe to assume that anyone reading that particular line will have installed the software, and thus can refer to it.
 And if not, the documentation wouldn’t matter to them anyway.

-Here’s another example of a referral statement.
+Following is another example of a referral statement.
 Use this one if a given feature is only clear from the additional information conveyed via a help tip:

 See help tip for this feature.
 {:.example}